xiaokunzhang/mcp-over-mqtt-site/content/docs/specification/draft/basic/transports.md

 - **service-name-filter**: The topic filter to match the `service-name`.

 - **service-id**: The MQTT Client ID of the MCP Server.
 Any string except `/`.
 It must be globally unique and will also be included in the topic.

+- **resource-id**: The resource ID identifies a resource that the server is managing.
+Any string except `/`.
+It must be unique within the service.

 - **mcp-client-id**: The MQTT Client ID of the client.
 Any string except `/`.
 It must be globally unique and will be included in the topic.